FNaF World

-FNaF World (/f@'naef/ fə-NAF) is a 2016 role-playing video game created by indie developer Scott Cawthon.
+FNaF World (Note: Also known as "Five Nights at Freddy's World") is a 2016 role-playing video game created by indie developer Scott Cawthon.
 It is the first official spin-off to the Five Nights at Freddy's series.

-The game was initially released for Windows via Steam on January 21, 2016, and for Android on January 12, 2017, but has since been taken down from those two platforms and re-released as freeware on Game Jolt.
+The game was initially released on Windows via Steam on January 21, 2016.
 The original Steam release was met with negative reviews and backlash because of the game's unfinished state and technical issues, leading Cawthon to temporarily remove it from the platform in order to address these issues.
-An updated version of the game was released on February 8, 2016, on Game Jolt free of charge.
-It was later re-released on Steam, but removed again in 2017, this time permanently.
-Ultimately, the game received mixed reviews and is considered to be the weakest title in the series, despite it gaining a small cult following in the years following its release.
+An updated version of the game was released on February 8, 2016, on Game Jolt as freeware.
+The game received mixed reviews from critics.